Proxy server: Reverse proxies

 A reverse proxy taking requests from the Internet and forwarding them to servers in an internal network.
 Those making requests connect to the proxy and may not be aware of the internal network.

 A reverse proxy (or surrogate) is a proxy server that appears to clients to be an ordinary server.
 Reverse proxies send requests to one or more ordinary servers that handle the request.
 The response from the original server is returned as if it came directly from the proxy server, leaving the client with no knowledge of the original server.
 Reverse proxies are installed in the vicinity of one or more web servers.
 All traffic coming from the Internet and with a destination of one of the neighborhood's web servers goes through the proxy server.
-The use of "reverse" originates in its counterpart "forward proxy" since the reverse proxy sits closer to the web server and serves only a restricted set of websites.
+The use of "reverse" originates in its counterpart, the "forward" proxy.
+The reverse proxy sits closer to the web server and serves only a restricted set of websites.
 There are several reasons for installing reverse proxy servers: